fmaa23/sim_rl/README.md

 # RL-Diven Queueing Network Simulation

-This repository implements a Dyna-DDPG (Deep Deterministic Policy Gradient) Reinforcement Learning agent that optimizes routing probabilities to maximize end-to-end delay and throughput in a simulated queueing network.
+This repository implements a Dyna-DDPG (Deep Deterministic Policy Gradient) Reinforcement Learning agent that optimizes routing probabilities to maximize End-to-End (EtE) delay and throughput in a simulated queueing network.

 ## Project Structure